Binary number: Western predecessors to Leibniz

-In the late 13th century Ramon Llull had the ambition to account for all wisdom in every branch of human knowledge of the time.
-For that purpose he developed a general method or "Ars generalis" based on binary combinations of a number of simple basic principles or categories, for which he has been considered a predecessor of computing science and artificial intelligence.

 In 1605, Francis Bacon discussed a system whereby letters of the alphabet could be reduced to sequences of binary digits, which could then be encoded as scarcely visible variations in the font in any random text.
 Importantly for the general theory of binary encoding, he added that this method could be used with any objects at all: "provided those objects be capable of a twofold difference only; as by Bells, by Trumpets, by Lights and Torches, by the report of Muskets, and any instruments of like nature".
-(See Bacon's cipher.)

 In 1617, John Napier described a system he called location arithmetic for doing binary calculations using a non-positional representation by letters.

 Thomas Harriot investigated several positional numbering systems, including binary, but did not publish his results; they were found later among his papers.

 Possibly the first publication of the system in Europe was by Juan Caramuel y Lobkowitz, in 1700.